2018 Louisville mayoral election

 Fischer defeated Leet, winning an overwhelming majority of the popular vote.
 Fischer won 61.3% of the popular vote compared to Leet's 36.5%.
-Despite receiving approximately five thousand more votes than in the 2014 Louisville mayoral election, Fischer's overall percentage of votes received was lower than in 2014, where he received 68.5% of the vote.
-Fischer became the second mayor in Louisville's history to win a third term, and the first mayor to do so under the Consolidated city–county government.
-He will be unable to run again in 2022 due to term limits set by the Kentucky General Assembly in 1986.
+Despite receiving approximately 5,000 more votes than in the 2014 Louisville mayoral election, Fischer's overall percentage of votes received was lower than in 2014, where he received 68.5% of the vote.
+Fischer became the second mayor in Louisville's history to win a third term, and the first mayor to do so under the consolidated city–county government.
+He would be unable to run again in 2022 due to term limits set by the Kentucky General Assembly in 1986.
 Fischer was sworn in for his final term on January 8, 2019.

 Nominations

 On May 22, 2018, the Democratic and Republican parties held their respective closed primary elections.
 Approximately 95,000 votes were cast in both party primaries, though turnout for the Democratic primary was more than triple the Republican primary.
 More than three-fourths of votes were cast in the Democratic primary.
 Approximately 15.8% of Jefferson County's registered voters participated in 2018's mayoral primaries, which is slightly lower than the national turnout average of 19.6%.